orassayag/crawler/INSTRUCTIONS.md

     Maybe on the active search engines - The URL parameters has been changed?
     Maybe the crawling puppeteer has been changed?
-13. If no errors and the progress works OK, make sure to check on dist/production/date of today (Example: 1_20200316_222124)/ that all TXT files created successfully.
+13. If no errors and the progress works OK, make sure to check on the 'dist/production/date' of today (Example: 1_20200316_222124)/ that all TXT files created successfully.
-14. Index about each parameter in the console status line can be found in misc/documents/complete_tasks.txt
+14. Index about each parameter in the console status line can be found in 'misc/documents/complete_tasks.txt' file.

 ==============================
 2. ADVANCE OPTIONS & SETTINGS.